DanaY326/pdf-highlight-oa-fork/README.md

-# PDF Highlighter
+# PDF Vector Search application

 ## Project Overview

-This project is a PDF viewer and keyword search application developed as part of the Adanomad Tech Consulting Challenge.
-It allows users to upload PDF documents, view them in a web browser, search for keywords, and highlight matching text.
+This project is a PDF viewer and vector search application that can search through both images and text using HuggingFace Transformers

 ## Features